rchillyard/Number/README.md

 Versions
 ========
 The Current version is 1.0.3
+This version implements lazy evaluation.

-Version 1.0.2 Was more of similar changes.
+Version 1.0.2 Was more of similar changes, including fixing the bug of 1.0.1 and implementing, inter alia, the :/ operator for Rational.

 Version 1.0.1 Fixed many issues with minor inconsistencies.
 Most important, perhaps, was the implementation of _compare_, along with _signum_ and _isZero_.